 1/8 teaspoon powdered bay leaves

 Scarlet Runner Bean Blossoms

 We love to grow scarlet runner beans.
 They are so easy to grow, so prolific, and showy.
 Hummingbirds love the blossoms, as do other pollinators, and you can actually eat the blossoms as well.
-The blossoms don’t have a lot of flavor, but they are gorgeous on a salad.
+The blossoms don’t have a lot of flavor, but they are crunchy, sweet, and absolutely gorgeous on a salad.
 We don’t tend to eat a lot of these because we’re obsessed with the beautiful dried beans they produce.
 You can learn more about using scarlet runner beans from my previous post on Scarlet Runner Beans.

 Oh boy, these are some of my favorites and they are so special!
 Cherry blossoms are a spring fling and I wait very impatiently for them.
 The blossoms don’t have a lot of aroma, but the stems and leaves impart a big cherry smell and flavor once fermented, salted, and dried.
 These blossoms are called sakura and have a whole festival dedicated to them in Japan.
 I have a whole post dedicated to cherry blossoms, including how to prepare them and use in my favorite nice cream, Sakura Nice Cream.

 Like pansies, roses can be sugared or the petals eaten fresh.
 There are just so many colors and are a beautiful addition to any food, particularly salads.
 Many rose bushes are sprayed with pesticides and fungicides, so many sure you know your source or buy food-grade rose petals that haven’t been treated.